SamuelOvuema/Dareyio-pbl/Project8.md

 ## Optional Step – Configure Local DNS Names Resolution

 Sometimes it is tedious to remember and switch between IP addresses, especially if you have a lot of servers under your management.
 What we can do, is configure local domain name resolution.
-The easiest way is to use /etc/hosts file, although this approach is not very scalable, it is very easy to configure and shows the concept well.
-So let us configure IP address to domain name mapping for our LB.
+The easiest way is to use the/etc/hosts file, although this approach is not very scalable, it is very easy to configure and shows the concept well.
+So let us configure the IP address to domain name mapping for our LB.

 #Open this file on your LB server
 ```bash